 - E. Nesbit's "The Dragon Tamers" features an armor-plated dragon that is, throughout the story, described as acting in very cat-like ways — he purrs, meows, and greatly enjoys eating bread and milk.
 At the end, his armor falls off and he becomes the world's first cat.
 The story ends by noting how people should make sure that cats stay tame and fond of drinking milk — if they should become too wild and fond of hunting they might start growing bigger and scalier and fiercer, grow their wings back, and return to being dragons.

-- Temeraire: Temeraire's habit of washing himself after his meals takes other dragons' captains by surprise, since, as one of them puts it, dragons normally "lick they claws and chops clean, like a cat".
+- Temeraire: Temeraire's habit of washing himself with water after his meals takes other dragons' captains by surprise, since, as one of them puts it, dragons normally "lick their claws and chops clean, like a cat".

 - Many amateur "How to Draw Fantasy Creatures" books advise would-be artists to use feline aspects when drawing dragons, especially in features such as the eyes and the skull shape.